rahimnadan/Machine-learning-projects/README.md

 # Machine-learning-projects
 The "Machine Learning Projects" repository is a collection of machine learning projects that utilize various algorithms, frameworks, and libraries to solve data-related problems such as prediction and classification.
+ThIs repository contains exciting beginner level projects which can be used for pushing the walls into practical work.